Pumpkin Spice Latte

 Tailor it.

 Note – the pumpkin spice syrup recipe is very easy to tailor to your own taste.
 If you want it sweeter, try adding more brown sugar.
-If you want less spice, add less spice.

 Simple Syrup